ncomputers/zi300/README.md

   ```json
   {"camera": {"mode": "http", "uri": "http://cam/mjpg"}}
   ```

-Toggle `use_gstreamer` to switch RTSP backends.
-Only one pipeline is active at a time; set it to `true` for GStreamer or `false` to use FFmpeg.
-Hardware decode options are available via the GStreamer backend.
-Set `overlay_mode` to `"none"` to stream raw frames without server-side overlays.

 - **Counting and alerts**: Tracks entries/exits and can send email alerts based on customizable rules.
 - **Duplicate frame filter**: Skips nearly identical frames to reduce GPU/CPU load.